- Green Environment

 Green web hosting

 Green web hosting among businesses is becoming more popular because it presents a clear solution for a reduction in the utilization of traditional, power-hungry data centers.
-Many webmasters are moving their web sites to companies that utilize renewable energy.
+Many webmasters are moving their web sites to companies that utilize a renewable resource.

 Water and Wastewater